alexsaadfalcon/java_intro/README.md

 Intro to Java Homework and Tests

 ## Javadocs Link
-I compiled the docs for hw01-hw09 and put them [here](alexsaadfalcon.github.io/java_intro). hw10 is broken since JavaFX is not part of the JRE/JDK anymore.
+I compiled the docs for hw01-hw09 and put them [here](https://alexsaadfalcon.github.io/java_intro/)

 ## Run Homework/Test
 There is a PDF in each directory describing the problem.